Indigenous Healing Practices

 History and Origin

 Psychedelics have a rich cultural history spanning countless generations, with evidence of their use dating back to prehistoric times.
 The origin and evolution of their traditional usage is rooted in unique spiritual practices, often tied to indigenous cultures.
-Psychedelics like psilocybin mushrooms were used for medicinal purposes and ritualistic ceremonies, while ayahuasca was consumed for shamanic visions and healing.
-These substances were also utilized in coming-of-age rites, initiations, and as a means of seeking spiritual experiences.
+Psilocybin mushrooms were used for medicinal purposes and ritualistic ceremonies, while ayahuasca was consumed for shamanic visions and healing.
+These substances also were used in coming-of-age rites, initiations, and as a means of seeking spiritual experiences.

 The indigenous people who used these substances believed that they connected them to the spirit world and helped them gain insight into their lives.
 Historically, education about the effects of these psychedelics was passed down through generations via oral traditions and personal experiences.
 However, with globalization, cultural barriers faded away leading to safe access to the knowledge on how psychedelics played their role in culture.

-Pro Tip: It’s always important to research and learn from reputable sources before engaging in any kind of psychedelic experience.
+Pro Tip: It is always necessary to learn and understand from genuine sources before one indulges in any form of psychedelic activity.

 For some cultures, psychedelics were the original ‘holy smokes’.